Manaslu Avalanche: Disaster that Led to 11 Deaths in 2012

 In the end, the tragedy resulted in the deaths of 11 people.
 Luckily, several small independent teams had abandoned their climbs just days earlier due to concerns about a likely avalanche.
 Although some climbers were saved thanks to sound thinking, others continued on and put themselves in harm’s way.

-Herd mentality played a large role in people dying during the accident.
+Herd mentality played a large role in people dying during the 2012 Manaslu disaster.
 Even though the warning signs were present, the larger commercially led teams continued to push up the mountain, and the other large commercial groups felt pressured to get their clients to the top of the mountain, foolishly continuing.
 A similar case reoccured on Oct 14, 2014 where 43 people died on the Annapurna Circuit.

 With false confidence pulsating through the groups, many experienced climbers and leaders were making poor decisions.
 These poor decisions turned into dangerous ones as guides were not clipping in while crossing crevasse fields, resulting in their clients doing the same.